Checkpoint inhibitor induced colitis: Pathophysiology

 Immune checkpoints are important for the normal development of T regulatory cells (Tregs) in the intestine.
-Mice with the CTLA-4 gene removed (eg CTLA-4 knockout) develop severe autoimmune disease, with diffuse infiltration of T cells in multiple organs and fatal enterocolitis.
+Mice with the CTLA-4 gene removed (e.g. CTLA-4 knockout) develop severe autoimmune disease, with diffuse infiltration of T cells in multiple organs and fatal enterocolitis.

 Immune checkpoint inhibitor colitis is typically characterized by either diffuse mucosal inflammation or focal active colitis with patchy crypt abscesses.
 Common findings of acute colitis include: intraepithelial neutrophilic infiltrates, crypt abscesses, and increased apoptotic cells within crypts.
 However, the histologic appearance varies, and evidence of chronic inflammation is seen in some cases, including intraepithelial lymphocytes or basal lymphocytes and crypt architecture distortion.
 Histologic inflammation may occur as early as 1–2 weeks after immune checkpoint inhibitor therapy, well before the onset of symptoms.

 Anti-PD-1 induced colitis may lead to more CD8+ T cell inflammation, whereas Anti-CTLA4 induced colitis may involve more CD4+ T cell infiltration and higher mucosal levels of the inflammatory molecule TNF alpha.

 Amongst people treated with immune checkpoint inhibitors, those with Faecalibacterium genus and other Bacillota present in the colonic flora have longer progression-free survival and overall survival.
 In addition, a higher rate of checkpoint inhibitor induced colitis is associated with the presence of Faecalibacterium in the fecal microbiota.

 Diagnosis

 Colonoscopy with evaluation of the terminal ileum is the gold standard in the diagnosis of checkpoint inhibitor induced colitis.
 However, in most cases, a limited evaluation of the distal colon with flexible sigmoidoscopy is sufficient.
 Endoscopic findings may include loss of vascular pattern, erythema, edema, erosions, ulcers, exudates, granularity, and bleeding.
 Biopsies should be taken even in endoscopic findings are normal, as inflammation may not be immediately apparent and may only be seen on histology (microscopic colitis).

 Symptoms of nausea, vomiting and epigastric pain may suggest involvement of the upper gastrointestinal tract.
 If present, evaluation with upper endoscopy is warranted.

 There are no stool tests or blood tests specific for checkpoint inhibitor induced colitis.
 However, diagnostic evaluation should include ruling out infectious causes for diarrhea and colitis.
 Stool studies should include: Clostridioides difficile toxin, bacterial culture, ova and parasites.
 Testing for CMV infection should be considered.
 Fecal calprotectin may be helpful, and is very sensitive and specific for inflammation in the intestines.
 Elevations in fecal calprotectin correlate with the extent of intestinal inflammation.

 Computed tomography (CT) imaging may show evidence of colitis, though the sensitivity is relatively low (50%).
 Free air in the peritoneum indicates bowel perforation.
 Abdominal imaging may be necessary to rule out toxic megacolon or perforation.

-Though rare, gastrointestinal metastases (rare) should be considered as a cause of symptoms.
+Though rare, gastrointestinal metastases should be considered as a cause of symptoms.